MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

   - ai-seo-date:10/17/2023
 ---

-# Uninstall the Microsoft 365 Copilot for Sales app
+# Uninstall the Sales app

 You can uninstall the Copilot for Sales app from your organization or for individual users.
 The steps to uninstall the app depend on whether you are an admin or a user.